vjcalling/Image-Retrieval-using-Semantic-Nearest-neighbors/image_captioning_pipeline/README.md

+This image captioning implementation is based on https://github.com/DeepRNN/image_captioning

 #### There is one pre-requisite to run the image captioning pipeline ####

 We need to download the pre-trained model from here: